Career and internships

 Acquire practical and scientific experiences as a member of the Institute of International Relations.
 Interns in the IIR get an opportunity to gain invaluable knowledge and experiences in the field of International Relations and Public Relations.
 Find out, how top Czech public research institution works.
 Join the team as a Public Relations Event Assistant and help to organize conferences or try the research as a Research Assistant.

-The selection procedure for PREA interns takes place twice a year in February and August.
+The selection procedure for PREA interns takes place twice a year in January (for the March-August internship) and August (for the September-February internship).

 The main task of the Research Assistants is to support the activities of the IIR researcher, such as searching activity or proof-reading.
 Interns also participate in the preparation of reports from public events.